How can Christmas affect your mental health?

 Anxiety and Christmas

-Everything seems to be heightened and more intense at Christmas – from music and lights to traffic and crowds.
-We also put greater expectations on ourselves and others.
+Everything seems to be heightened and more intense at Christmas – from the music and lights to the traffic and crowds.
+This is particularly true during the pandemic, when supermarket and shopping centre queues have been notoriously anxiety-making.
 This can be daunting for most people, but especially if you struggle with anxiety.

-People with social anxiety disorder may find the prospect of having to attend festive parties and gatherings overwhelming.
-If you struggle with panic disorder, the intensity and frequency of your panic attacks may increase at this time of year, with so much going on around you.
+People with social anxiety disorder may find the prospect of having to make an effort to see people, in person or over video, overwhelming.
+If you struggle with panic disorder, you may find that the intensity and frequency of your panic attacks increase at this time of year.
 Generalised anxiety disorder can mean that all of your usual worries are intensified during the festive period, and you may find that you’re anxious about a huge range of issues, meaning that you’re unable to relax.

-- Try making a ‘problem list’ of all of your worries, and then try to tackle each one in turn rather than allowing yourself to become overwhelmed.
+- Make a ‘problem list’ of all of your worries, and then try to tackle each one in turn rather than allowing yourself to become overwhelmed.
 Ask yourself: “what is the worst thing that could happen”?

 - Challenge your negative thoughts - ask yourself whether your anxious thought is a ‘fact’ or an ‘opinion’.
 If it’s an opinion, you may be getting anxious for nothing